Loading...

 Qwen3-30B-A3B-Instruct-2507 is a 30.5B-parameter mixture-of-experts language model from Qwen, with 3.3B active parameters per inference.
 It operates in non-thinking mode and is designed for high-quality instruction following, multilingual understanding, and agentic tool use.
 Post-trained on instruction data, it demonstrates competitive performance across reasoning (AIME, ZebraLogic), coding (MultiPL-E, LiveCodeBench), and alignment (IFEval, WritingBench) benchmarks.
 It outperforms its non-instruct variant on subjective and open-ended tasks while retaining strong factual and coding performance.

-Z.AI: GLM 4.5 Air
+Z.ai: GLM 4.5 Air

 GLM-4.5-Air is the lightweight variant of our latest flagship model family, also purpose-built for agent-centric applications.
 Like GLM-4.5, it adopts the Mixture-of-Experts (MoE) architecture but with a more compact parameter size.
 GLM-4.5-Air also supports hybrid inference modes, offering a "thinking mode" for advanced reasoning and tool use, and a "non-thinking mode" for real-time interaction.
 Users can control the reasoning behaviour with the reasoning enabled boolean.
 Learn more in our docs

-Z.AI: GLM 4 32B
+Z.ai: GLM 4 32B

 GLM 4 32B is a cost-effective foundation language model.